Noobish1/TaskFor500px/README.md

 ## NonEmptyArray

-I use a NonEmptyArray type based on [this implementation](https://github.com/khanlou/NonEmptyArray) because it helpful sometimes to be sure something won't be empty.
+I use a NonEmptyArray type based on [this implementation](https://github.com/khanlou/NonEmptyArray) because it is helpful sometimes to be sure something won't be empty.
 It's extremely helpful when an app has "empty views" for when a screen doesn't have data.

 ## Singular